lsst-sitcom/sitcomtn-065/index.rst

    **This technote is a work-in-progress.**

 Checks the performance of the TMA under 3.5 degree random offsets tracking for 32 seconds (and back to original position) in the full range of azimuth and elevation (another az-el grid).
-In particular, we analyse the repeatability of a target.
+In particular, we analyse the accuracy after moving to a target.
-Requirements that must be met are documented in LTS 103.
+Requirements that must be met are documented in `LTS 103 <https://docushare.lsst.org/docushare/dsweb/Get/LTS-103>`_ - Section 2.1.6.
+The test case associated with this analysis is `SITCOM-707 <https://jira.lsstcorp.org/browse/SITCOM-707>`_

 For the full analysis notebook can be found here: https://github.com/estevesjh/ComScratchStuff/tree/summit2023/starTracker/slewSettleTests